Introduction to Montana Private Water Fishing Trips

 Private Lake Trips

 Trips on area ranch lakes are our most popular Montana private water fishing trips.
 These private lakes offer big fish, sometimes including big fish caught using sight-fishing and dry fly tactics.
 These lakes are located on working cattle ranches.
-They hold the largest fish in our operations area with the exception of the “Land of Giants” section of the Missouri (where most of our jet boat trips take place).
+They hold the largest fish in our operations area on average.
 Most trout in these private lakes are rainbows.
 Some lakes also hold trophy-size brook trout, browns, or cutthroats.